muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/ICS_474_project_202044820_20204360_202045040/README.md

-# Soccer Data Analytics Project
+# Credit Cart Transaction Project

-This project analyzes a comprehensive soccer dataset to uncover patterns, predict outcomes, and evaluate player/team performance using machine learning techniques.
+This project analyzes a comprehensive credit card transaction dataset to uncover patterns to predict frauds in the transactions, and evaluate the performance using machine learning techniques.

 ---